Uberspace/manual/source/web-domains.rst

 Setup
 =====

 In order to use your own domain for web with your Uberspace, you need to first set it up using our ``uberspace`` tool.
-You can only add fully qualified domain names (`FQDNs <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_), wildcard domains are not available.
-By default, all domains set up on a Uberspace account share the same :ref:`docroot`.
-Please refer to :ref:`docroot` for instructions on how to use seperate Document Roots for your domains.
+You can only add fully qualified domain names (`FQDNs <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_), wildcard domains are not available, because let's encrypt does not support wildcard domains in conjunction with HTTP validation.

 .. code-block:: console